Andrew Vaughn Player Props: White Sox vs. Orioles

 Andrew Vaughn At The Plate

-- Vaughn leads Chicago with an OBP of .404 this season while batting .261 with nine walks and five runs scored.
+- Among the qualified hitters in MLB play, his batting average ranks 78th, his on-base percentage ranks 42nd, and he is 105th in the league in slugging.

-- Among the qualifying hitters in MLB action, he ranks 93rd in batting average, 44th in on-base percentage, and 120th in slugging.
+- In 78.6% of his games this year (11 of 14), Vaughn has picked up at least one hit, and in three of those games (21.4%) he recorded more than one.

-- This season, Vaughn has posted at least one hit in 10 of 13 games (76.9%), and had multiple hits twice.
+- In 14 games played this year, he has not hit a home run.

-- He has not gone deep in his 13 games this season.
+- Vaughn has driven in a run in eight games this year (57.1%), including two games with multiple runs batted in.

-- In seven games this season (53.8%), Vaughn has picked up an RBI, including two games with multiple runs batted in.
+- In three of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.